Overview of the Divorce process from Beginning to End

 The law requires that a court obtain jurisdiction over a person before it may issue any order affecting his/her person or property, therefore, the purpose of the service of citation is to bring the non-filling spouse under the jurisdiction of the court and to notify that a suit has been filed against them.
 Once this is complete, the Respondent has to file a written answer on or before the Monday following the expiration of 20 days after service is perfected in order to avoid default judgment against them.

-At the onset of the case, court will decide any issues in the interim of the divorce that spouses can’t agree on or if temporary orders are necessary to preserve the parties’ estate or to address terms of conservatorship.
+At the onset of the case, the court will decide any issues in the interim of the divorce that spouses can’t agree on or if temporary orders are necessary to preserve the parties’ estate or to address terms of conservatorship.
 Temporary orders are generally made to decide on the temporary possession of the home and car, health insurance, child custody and support, spousal support, and attorney's fees.

-Scheduling Order or Docket Control Order
+Scheduling Order or Docket Control Order:

-During the pendency of the case, the Court on its own motion may set the case for a trial setting no less than 45 days after the case is filed or may order the parties to set the case for final trial.
-Setting the case for a final trial gives the parties something to look forward to at the end and also setting deadlines for the case consistent with the Texas Rules of Civil Procedures.
+During the pendency of the case, the Court on its own motion may set the case for a trial setting no less than 45 days after the case is filed or may order the parties to set the case for the final trial.
+Setting the case for a final trial gives the parties something to look forward to at the end and also set deadlines for the case consistent with the Texas Rules of Civil Procedures.

 In a contested divorce, the discovery process is the exchange of information and documents.
 You need to disclose anything you intend to bring to the divorce case that will help in negotiations or will help bolster your case during the divorce.
 You can also move to require your spouse to disclose documents and information as well.
-Typical discovery requests include request for disclosure, request for production of documents, and written interrogatories.
+Typical discovery requests include a request for disclosure, request for production of documents, and written interrogatories.
 Depositions may or may not be taken depending on the issues at stake.
 This is a costly approach because preparation for deposition is akin to preparing for trial.

 The Court may set your case for a pre-trial conference.
 Typically, a pre-trial conference is scheduled 10 days prior to trial.
 The purpose of a pre-trial conference is to narrow the issues that the Judge need to consider during trial and to exchange trial documents, such as exhibit list, witness list, and the actual exhibits.
 It is very crucial to come to pretrial hearing well-prepared and ready for trial.